Peter, Sue and Marc

 During their career, Peter Sue and Marc made many other attempts to sing at Eurovision.
-They came third in the 1973 Swiss qualifier with "Es kommt ein Tag".
-In 1974 they again missed out on a place at the final, this time with the song "Frei".
-1975 saw them finish in second place in the Swiss heat with "Lève-toi le soleil".
-In 1978 they took part in the German finals, and their entry, "Charlie Chaplin", was placed third.
-In 1987 Marc attempted to represent Switzerland with the song "Nostradamus", finishing second behind Carol Rich.
+They came third in the 1973 Swiss national final with "Es kommt ein Tag".
+In 1974, they again missed out on a place, this time with the song "Frei".
+1975 saw them finish in second place in the Swiss national final with "Lève-toi le soleil".
+In 1978, they took part in the German national final, and their entry, "Charlie Chaplin", placed third.
+In 1987, Dietrich attempted to represent Switzerland solo with the song "Nostradamus", finishing second behind Carol Rich.